Marjory Kennedy-Fraser: Biography

 In the following years, she visited many of the islands to the west of Scotland, recording the traditional songs with a wax cylinder phonograph.
-She later arranged them as art songs for voice and piano, or sometimes for harp or clàrsach —an instrument her daughter Helen Patuffa played.
+She later arranged them as art songs for voice and piano, or sometimes for harp or clàrsach - an instrument her daughter Helen Patuffa played.
 The arrangements, with words translated to English by the Rev. Kenneth MacLeod, were published in her three-volume Songs of the Hebrides in the years 1909, 1917 and 1921.
 A fourth volume, From the Hebrides: Further Gleanings of Tale and Song, followed in 1925.
-Among of the songs included in this collection eventually came to be widely known were Tàladh Chrìosda, which she renamed "The Christ Child's Lullaby", and the "Eriskay Love Lilt".
+Two of the songs included in this collection eventually came to be widely known: Tàladh Chrìosda, which she renamed "The Christ Child's Lullaby", and the "Eriskay Love Lilt".

-Incidentally, the Rev. Kenneth MacLeod with whom she often collaborated was a famous poet in both Gaelic and English and the long time Church of Scotland minister of Gigha.
+The Rev. Kenneth MacLeod with whom she often collaborated was a famous poet in both Gaelic and English and the long time Church of Scotland minister of Gigha.
 He is perhaps best known for "The Road to the Isles" and "Thou Isle of Mull" and was related to such other literary figures as the journalist James Cameron and the writer Dr. John Cameron of St. Andrews.

 For her contributions, Kennedy-Fraser was awarded with a CBE, together with an honorary degree of Doctor of Music from the University of Edinburgh, awarded in 1928.

 In 1930 she presented her archive of songs to the University Library, including her original wax cylinders of recordings.
 Marjory Kennedy-Fraser died in Edinburgh in the same year.

 In order to preserve the original wax cylinder recordings, they were re-recorded on tape several decades later for the Sound Archives of the School of Scottish Studies.
-More recently, they have been digitized and are held in the collections at the University of Edinburgh, with her archived papers, including related to her libretto for Granvile Bantock’s 1924 Celtic folk opera The Seal Woman and proofs of Life of Song' (which became her autobiography, 1929).
+More recently, they have been digitized and are held in the collections at the University of Edinburgh, with her archived papers, including papers related to her libretto for Granvile Bantock’s 1924 Celtic folk opera The Seal Woman and proofs of Life of Song' (which became her autobiography, 1929).

 Although her parents and husband are buried in the Grange Cemetery in south Edinburgh, the substantial gravestone lying against the southern boundary wall, her own grave is in the island of Iona.